In this Flowkey review, I share my experience using the platform and the Flowkey app for 6 months. Here is what I learned!

 Apart from that, if I had to categorize and group a set of people, then I would say that Flowkey is best suited to:

-Hence, there is no strict recommendation to only a certain set of people because Flowkey is flexible and versatile enough to help anyone learn piano quickly.
+Hence, there is no strict recommendation to only a specific set of people because Flowkey is flexible and versatile enough to help anyone learn piano quickly.

 What did I like about Flowkey?